Brendlorenzen: Clubs and associations

-The TSV (Turn- und Sportsverein, tournament and sports club) Brendlorenzen is the biggest sports club in the county, Rhön-Grabfeld, presently with around 1400 members.
+The TSV (Turn- und Sportverein, gymnastics and sports club) Brendlorenzen is the biggest sports club in the district of Rhön-Grabfeld, presently with around 1400 members.
 It consists of eight different departments today: soccer, track and field, table tennis, cycling, volleyball, triathlon, basketball and badminton.

 The cycling department is regionally renowned for the administration of the annual Rhöner Kuppenritt, a meet on the trails through the Rhön Mountains.
 This event offers numerous different bike routes (ranging from 30 to 220 kilometers in length), both for leisure and for training purposes and for cyclists of all abilities.
 The "Franconian Freaks", a travel and leisure club, are also located in the village.

 Events

-During the first weekend of August, close to the namesake’s Saint Day (10 August), the village celebrates the Laurientiusfest (St. Lawrence’s Party) on the banks of the river Brend with local live music and beer.
+During the first weekend of August, close to the namesake’s Saint Day (10 August), the village celebrates the Laurentiusfest (St. Lawrence’s Party) on the banks of the river Brend with local live music and beer.